UQ Skills offers subsidised training for school leavers and other eligible Australian residents through several funding programs.

 Top of page

-VET Student Loans program
+VET Student Loans

 The Australian Government's VET (vocational education and training) Student Loans program helps eligible students pay their tuition fees for selected programs.